belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

 - For all namespaces (`my-paas-cicd`, `my-paas-test`, `my-paas-prod` and `my-paas-argocd`), there will be RoleBindings for `view`.
 They will all contain the groups `my-paas-us`, and `my-paas-them`;

-!!!
-Note
-In case of a Query value, no groups are created.
-But this data provides the possibility to integrate with options to manage users with a federated solution.
-For more information, see [ldap integration with groupsynclist](groupsynclist.md).

 ### PaasNS

 DevOps engineers could additionally create a PaasNS with the following definition: